XUJINKAI/OneQuick/website/src/en/support.md

 ### Usage

-#### Doesn't work
+#### NOT work

-Due to system restrictions, if the current active window has administrator privileges, OneQuick cannot capture key events.

-You can set the application to start with administrator privileges.

-#### I want to import the configuration from the old version
+1. Check if the program state is running and the corresponding features are enabled.

+2. For administrative windows, OneQuick must be run with administrator to function properly.

+3. Some specific programs (e.g., Remote Desktop mstsc) will capture hotkey inputs, making OneQuick's hotkey simulation ineffective (such as volume control and switch virtual desktops). [#50](https://github.com/XUJINKAI/OneQuick/issues/50)

+#### Import Old Config

 In the program's **Settings** -> **Profile** -> **Advanced**, you can find the option to import configurations.